angular/angular/aio/content/guide/universal.md

 The files marked with `*` are newly generated files.

-A few handy scripts will be added in the `scripts` section of the `package.json`.
+A few handy scripts are also added in the `scripts` section of the `package.json`.

 <code-example format="." language="none" linenums="false">
 compile:server                  <i>compile the `server.ts` file and bundle all dependencies</i>